 Probably could use some support material: Had to do a fair amount of cleanup after the fact based on all the horizontal edges with slightly changing elevations: There was a lot of loose filament hanging down that needed to be trimmed :-S

-wireVase01 by AK_Eric is licensed under the Attribution - Non-Commercial - Share Alike license.
+wireVase01 by AK_Eric is licensed under the Creative Commons - Attribution - Non-Commercial - Share Alike license.

-We're sure AK_Eric would love to see what you've printed - take a photo and share it on Thingiverse as a Make.
+We're sure AK_Eric would love to see what you've printed.
+Please document your print and share a Make with the community.

 To post a Make simply visit this Thing again and click I Made One to start uploading your photo.
 It’s even easier to post a Make via the Thingiverse Mobile app (available via Google Play and Apple App Store).